nlnzcollservices/Deleter_with_threading/README.md

 ```
 And also save log in your script folder.

+Notes:
-Notes: Some of the files could be not accessable from the first instance but still will be deleted with the last call.
+Some of the files could be not accessable from the first instance but still will be deleted with the last call.
+Attention:
+Please insert correct folder name for deleting
+Disclamer:
+Author is not responsible for wrongly deleted folder.